Templario

-Templario (real name not revealed; born February 27, 1992) is a Mexican luchador enmascarado (or masked professional wrestler), currently working for Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
-Templario portrays a rudo ("bad guy") wrestling character.
+Templario (born February 27, 1992) is a Mexican luchador enmascarado (or masked professional wrestler).
+He is signed to Consejo Mundial de Lucha Libre (CMLL), where he is the current CMLL World Middleweight Champion in his first reign.
+He also makes appearances for partner promotions Major League Wrestling (MLW), where he is the current MLW World Middleweight Champion, and New Japan Pro-Wrestling (NJPW), where he is a member of United Empire and one-half of the Strong Openweight Tag Team Champions, alongside TJP.

 It is uncertain exactly when Templario made his professional wrestling career and if he has used a different ring name before adopting the "Templario" persona around 2012 or 2013.

-He is a member of Los Guerreros Laguneros, with Último Guerrero and Gran Guerrero.
 Prior to joining CMLL in early 2016, he wrestled on the Mexican independent circuit for a number of professional wrestling promotions including International Wrestling Revolution Group and Cara Lucha.
-He won the 2020 Reyes del Aire tournament, and the 2021 Torneo Nacional de Parejas Increibles with Volador Jr.
+Templario is a one-time Mexican National Middleweight Champion.
+He has also won the 2020 Reyes del Aire tournament, the 2023 Universal Championship, the 2021 Torneo Nacional de Parejas Increibles with Volador Jr., and the December 2024 Torneo Gran Alternativa with Legandario.

 Professional wrestling career

 Several wrestlers have used the ring name "Templario" (Spanish for "Knights Templar") in Mexico over the years.
 Due to multiple wrestlers using the same name, it makes it difficult to pinpoint exactly when he made his in-ring debut.
 Templario's real name has not been revealed, nor reported on, which is a tradition in Lucha Libre when a wrestler has not been unmasked.

 Templario wanted to be a professional wrestler from a young age, something that both his family and friends encouraged him to pursue.
 Initially, he looked for opportunities in his native Calpulalpan, and then later traveled to Pachuca but was unsuccessful in both places.
 He ended up traveling to Mexico City, where he began a friendship with Último Guerrero who both helped train him and get contacts for his first match.
 Early in his career, Templario unsuccessfully challenged Turbo for the NWA Mexico Welterweight Championship.
 By 2012, Templario began working on a regular basis, primarily in Mexico City and the surrounding federal district.
 On September 17, 2012, he competed in a Reyes del Aire ("King of the Air") tournament, won by Camaleón.
-In December 2012 Templario competed for the Trofeo Último Guerrero in honor of his trainer and friend.
+In December 2012, Templario competed for the Trofeo Último Guerrero in honor of his trainer and friend.
 The 10-man torneo cibernetico elimination match was won by Eddy Vega.